digicatapult/sqnc-documentation/docs/governance.md

 # Governance

-This page describes some of the governance procedures within `dscp-node`.
+This page describes some of the governance procedures within `sqnc-node`.

 ## Create a Vote